xompage/Nyuu-obfuscated/README.md

 Pre-Built Binaries
 ------------------

-Pre-packaged Windows builds with Node 4.x may be found on [the releases page](<https://github.com/animetosho/Nyuu/releases>) if I can be bothered to provide them.
+Static pre-built binaries with Node 4.x may be found on [the releases page](https://github.com/animetosho/Nyuu/releases) if I can be bothered to provide them.
+These can simply be extracted and run.

 Install Via NPM
 ---------------

-If NPM is installed (usually comes bundled with [node.js](<https://nodejs.org/en/download/>)), the following command can be used to install Nyuu:
+If NPM is installed (usually comes bundled with [node.js](https://nodejs.org/en/download/)), the following command can be used to install Nyuu:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~